JoshuaHull/portfolio/README.md

 ### Rollup plugins

-[rollup-plugin-auto-package-json](./libs/rollup-plugin-auto-package-json) - Copies `package.json`, removes some fields, and dumps it in `dist`
+[rollup-plugin-auto-package-json](./libs/rollup-plugin-auto-package-json) - copies `package.json`, removes some fields, and dumps it in `dist`

 [rollup-plugin-content](./libs/rollup-plugin-content) - import a file's content into a Javascript variable